A container deposit return scheme for New Zealand

 A 2022 survey by Reloop showed 78% of New Zealanders want a scheme here for drink bottles, cans and cartons.
 98% of the submissions received in the 2022 public consultation supported the government establishing a scheme.

-A well designed container deposit return scheme will:
+A well-designed container deposit return scheme will:

 - Double the collection rate for bottles, cans and cartons from 45% to 90%.